 Amazon co-founder and ex-CEO, MacKenzie Bezos is the ex-wife of Jeff Bezos, the richest man on Earth.
 She is also a writer and philanthropist.
-But her billionaire net worth is collected only from 75-25 divorce settlement from Jeff.
+But her billionaire net worth is collected from the 75-25 divorce settlement of the ‘Amazon’ stakes from Jeff.
 Every detail here.

 Welcome to the Billionaire club, MacKenzie Bezos!
 Following the split and official divorce from the Amazon CEO and the richest man on earth, Jeff Bezos, the divorce settlement has shot her personal net worth directly to billions.
 It is the most expensive divorce after all.

 By profession, MacKenzie Bezos (née Tuttle) is an author/writer/novelist.
 She is also an excellent Philanthropist known for her works with the anti-bullying organization, Bystander Revolution.
 But she was instrumental in the financial success of Amazon, as well as in the foundation of the online shopping platform.
 In fact, they brainstormed the name ‘Amazon’ for the company almost named ‘Relentless.com’.
 They separated in January 2019 when they announced they would be getting a divorce.

 They were both important in Amazon’s foundation.

 While it remained the Bezos couple who were the richest in the world for the 25 years that they were married, Jeff’s name to the headlines.
 But with their settlement of the 75-25 split of the Amazon stock, her fortune is a separate entity that made her crack into the billionaire ranks.

 The Net Worth of $36.8 Billion at the Time of the Divorce Made Her the Third Richest Woman in The World